peteroupc/peteroupc.github.io/randomfunc.md

 In this document:

 * Divisions do not round to an integer.
 In programming languages in which division of two integers results in an integer, the right-hand side of the division must be converted to a floating-point number first.
 * Lists are indexed starting with 0.
-That means the first item in the list is 0, the second item in the list is 1, and so on, up to the last item, whose index is the list's size minus 1
+That means the first item in the list is 0, the second item in the list is 1, and so on, up to the last item, whose index is the list's size minus 1.
+* The pseudocode shown doesn't cover all error handling that may be necessary in a particular implementation.
+Such errors may include overflow checking, bounds checking, division by zero, and checks for infinity.
+Neither is the pseudocode guaranteed to yield high performance in a particular implementation, either in time or memory.
 * `pi` is the constant &pi;, the ratio of a circle's circumference to its diameter.
 * `sin(a)`, `cos(a)`, and `tan(a)` are the sine, cosine, and tangent of the angle `a`, in radians.
 * `pow(a, b)` is the number `a` raised to the power `b`.